FAMILIAR-project/familiar-documentation/manual/composition.md

 ```

 The resulting feature model fm8 seems to be the same as fm4 and fm7.
-But that's not the case.
+But this is not the case.

 ```
 fml> compare fm8 fm7